Whimsy Stick

 This is why experienced trainers establish the bond before drilling specific behaviors.
 You can force behaviors without a bond.
 You can’t build reliable, generalized obedience without one.
 The bond is the substrate everything else sits on.

-The Right Tool for Building the Bond
+The Right Tool for How to Bond with Your Dog

 For more on how interactive play specifically builds the training behaviors that reinforce bonding, see Interactive Dog Toys for Training.